 Oil trading tips for beginners

 By now, you should have a better understanding of how to trade oil online.
-Here’s a summary, in the form of five tips to follow if you’re a beginner getting ready to trade oil online.
+Here’s our oil trading summary, in the form of five tips to follow if you’re a beginner getting ready to make your first oil trade online.

 - Set your trading goals.
 Do you want to make money fast, or hold for the long haul?
 By knowing your trading goals, you can build a sound plan and stick to it instead of getting rattled by emotions when trading oil online.